- $13 Billion+ Won

-Owning or renting property in Alabama is a significant responsibility, especially when that property is open to guests or the public.
-Neglecting that responsibility can lead to adverse conditions that make the property unsafe, which could result in someone getting injured.
+Owning or renting property in Alabama is a significant responsibility, especially when that space is open to guests or the public.
+Neglecting that responsibility can lead to adverse conditions that make the environment unsafe, which could result in someone getting injured.
 A simple fall on a wet spot or rough part of a parking lot can end up meaning thousands of dollars in medical bills, missed work, and possibly even permanent aches and pains.

 The Duty of Care for Property Owners in Alabama